Renaissanc3Man/MMA-Data/README.md

 __Goal:__ Gather MMA data from as many sources as possible.

 __Status:__ FightMetric.com and UFC.com data scraped.
 (Only matchup data from UFC.com currently, need to add results.)
-Also, unverified weight-cutting data from twitter user @dimspace.
+Weight-cutting data from twitter user @dimspace.

 __Todo:__ UFC.com results data, Sherdog.com data, confirm accuracy of weight-cutting data, join all data and cross check.